 10. Tsukiji Fish Market, Tokyo

-Although the tuna auction section has moved to Toyosu, the outer area of Tsukiji remains vibrant, offering a variety of fresh seafood and high-quality sushi restaurants.
+Although the tuna auction section has been moved to Toyosu, the outer area of Tsukiji remains vibrant, offering a variety of fresh seafood and high-quality sushi restaurants.